Empire of Charles V: Resumption of hostilities

 As the last Sforza Duke died without heirs in 1535, Charles V incorporated the Imperial fief of Milan into his direct dominions.
 Francis I reacted in 1536 by occupying the Savoyard state, including Piedmont, and ignited a new phase of the Italian wars.
-Meanwhile, the Emperor made a triumphant entry in the ancient style in Rome to celebrate his victory in Tunis.
+Meanwhile, the Emperor made a triumphant entry in the ancient style to Rome to celebrate his victory in Tunis.
 At a meeting with Paul III, who declared his neutrality in the French-Imperial conflict, Charles V unsuccessfully tried to bring the Papal States on his side.
 On the other hand, a Franco-Ottoman alliance against the Emperor came into force.

 Charles V thus made overtures to the Safavid Empire to open a second front against the Ottomans, in an attempt at creating a Habsburg-Persian alliance.
 Contacts were positive, but rendered difficult by enormous distances.
 In effect, the Safavids did enter in conflict with the Ottoman Empire in the Ottoman-Safavid war, forcing it to split its military resources.
 However, the Turks won the conflicts against Persia and retained their positions.
 Furthermore, a maritime Holy League under the command of Doria (formed by Charles's kingdoms and all the Italian states) was later defeated at the Battle of Preveza in 1538.

 Intending to fight Francis I in French territory, and even inviting him to personal duel, Charles V led a military invasion of Provence in 1536–1537, which ended in complete failure.
-Paul III offered his mediation to the Emperor and Francis I, and the three rulers met in 1538 at the Cogress of Nice, where a truce was agreed.
+Paul III offered his mediation to the Emperor and Francis I, and the three rulers met in 1538 at the Congress of Nice, where a truce was agreed.
 Milan remained under Habsburg control, and the Savoyard state stayed in French hands.